Updated February 2026.

 Muxía is an example of this.
 The Spanish-sounding version is becoming less and less common, but you may still see Mugía in places.
 Melide may sometimes appear as Mellid and Tui is still frequently spelled as Tuy (no change of pronunciation in this case).

-Galician on the Camino
+Common Galician words you’ll see on the Camino

 Rúa (calle in Spanish): street